OSMLatam/OSM-Notes-Ingestion/README.md

 These two methods are used in this tool to initialize the DB and poll the API periodically.
-The two mecanism are used, and they are available under the `bin` directory:
+The two mechanisms are used, and they are available under the `bin` directory:

 * `processAPINotes.sh`
 * `processPlanetNotes.sh`